 Talking to the staff of leading mobile money providers in Uganda, they concur that eliminating fraud poses a serious challenge for them and note that they continue to build internal systems that audit and check fraud.
 Some have now incorporated the appearance the recipient’s name on the phone’s display to confirm the right recipient before completing transactions.
 This both reduces the number of remittances to the incorrect number and narrows the scope for fraud using spoof SMS and requests to reverse “erroneous” transactions – see Survival of the Fittest: The Evolution of Frauds in Uganda’s Mobile Money Market (Part-I).

-The MNOs say they have increased the capacity of their customer help lines for mobile money with dedicated teams that quickly respond to fraud and other complaints.
-They have also set up separate helplines and call centre representatives to service and support agents.
+The MNOs say they have increased the capacity of their customer helplines for mobile money with dedicated teams that quickly respond to fraud and other complaints.
+They have also set up separate helplines and call center representatives to service and support agents.
 They also continue to improve internal processes to frustrate fraudsters, including blocking of disputed mobile money accounts and quick resolution of reported fraud cases.

 In addition to these system and process improvements, MNOs talked to say they continue to spend significant sums of money on above the line (ATL) awareness campaigns to educate customers and agents on how to safeguard themselves from fraudsters.